OrbisInvestments/azure-pipelines-custom-tasks/README.md

 ### TODO

-- [ ] Automation script to add task to pipelines
+- [ ] Include script to apply task to pipelines

 ## Credits